Hay fever; Nasal congestion - allergies

 - Small amounts of suspected allergens are applied to the skin with a needle prick or scratch or are injected a few cells deep into the skin.
 The injection test may be more sensitive than the standard prick test.

-- If an allergy is present, a hive (a swollen reddened area) forms within about 15 minutes.
+- If an allergy is present, a hive (a swollen reddened area that may be itchy) forms within about 15 minutes.

-Blood tests for IgE immunoglobulin production may be performed.
+Blood tests for immunoglobulin (IgE) production may be performed.
 Like skin tests, IgE blood tests detect increased levels of allergen-specific IgE in response to particular allergens.
-However, blood tests for IgE are considered less sensitive than skin prick tests.
+However, blood tests for IgE do not always correlate/agree with skin prick tests.

 The health care provider may take a nasal smear.
 The nasal secretion is examined under a microscope for increased white blood cell counts (indicating infection), or high eosinophil counts (indicating an allergic condition, but low counts do not rule out allergic rhinitis).

 In some cases of chronic or unresponsive seasonal rhinitis, a provider may use endoscopy to look for irregularities in the nose structure.
-Endoscopy inserts a tube containing a miniature camera through the nose to view the passageways.
+Endoscopy inserts a tube containing a miniature camera through the nose to view the passageways and further back at the openings of the sinuses.

 Ruling Out Other Conditions